2DevsStudio/SimpleJSONConfig/README.md

 ## Main features:

     - Create JSON/YAML configuration files for your plugins
+    - Persist your data in flat files using Data Stores
     - Easly serialize your objects to json files with custom Serializer
     - Comment your configuration with @Comment annotation (Comments are also included in file)
     - Automatically wire your config objects to static fields wby using @Autowired annotation